 SC Magazine: Are employees the weakest (cybersecurity) link?
 Sometimes, by Karen Epper Hoffman.
 This lead article in the magazine's look at the "people problem" in security features commentary from Dtex Customer Graeme Hackland, CIO at British Formula One team Williams Racing.
 Hackland proposes that employees don't have to be the weakest link.
 Writes Hoffman:

 “I meet every new [employee] and I always tell them, you are the first and last line of cyberdefense!” says Graeme Hackland, CIO at British Formula One team Williams Racing.
 Hackland shies away from referring to employees as an organization’s biggest threat, because he believes “that kind of thinking drives division between those responsible for IT risk and the rest of the organization.”

 Later in the article, Hoffman again quoted Hackland for insights on how to address the people problem, with him stating that education, transparency and technology all need to be utilized.
 She wrote:

 Hackland stresses that “transparency is critical in education,” and urges companies to “be open about what monitoring is in place and how it is used.”
 Williams adopted a “people-centric approach to IT risk.
-Trust, but verify, became our strategy” in 2014, he says, explaining that the company uses the Dtex User Behavior Intelligence platform to protect its Formula 1 confidential information.
+Trust, but verify, became our strategy” in 2014, he says, explaining that the company uses the Dtex Enterprise User Intelligence platform to protect its Formula 1 confidential information.